-She received her B.F.A.
-(Visual Art and Art History) from York University, Toronto and her M.A.
-(Studio Art) from New York University.
-Her interdisciplinary work in drawing, painting, sculpture/ installation, photography and video has appeared in a number of solo and group exhibitions in North America and internationally.
+She received her BFA (Visual Art and Art History) from York University, Toronto and her MA (Studio Art) from New York University.
+Her interdisciplinary work in drawing, painting, sculpture/ installation, performance, photography and video has appeared in a number of solo and group exhibitions in North America and internationally.

-Her recent projects include group exhibitions at: Villa Terrace Museum, Milwaukee; Shirin Gallery, NY; Queens Museum of Art, NY; India International Centre Gallery, Delhi; Twelve Gates Gallery, Philadelphia; ART ASIA Miami, FL; Gallery 400, University of Illinois Chicago, IL; White Box, NY; Art Gallery of Greater Victoria, BC; India Art Summit, Delhi; Asian Arts Initiative, Philadelphia; and Aicon Gallery, NY.
+Select group exhibitions include: Lakeeren Gallery, Mumbai (online); Field Projects, NY (online); Hotam Press Gallery, Vancouver; Center For Book Arts, NY; Centre for Print and Media Arts, Hamilton; Asian Arts Initiative, Philadelphia; Dr. Bhau Daji Lad Museum, Mumbai; AIFACS Gallery, Delhi; Asian Arts Initiative, Philadelphia; ABC No Rio (In Exile)/ Bullet Space Gallery, NY; Villa Terrace Museum, Milwaukee; Shirin Gallery, NY; Queens Museum of Art, NY; India International Centre Gallery, Delhi; Twelve Gates Gallery, Philadelphia; ART ASIA Miami, FL; White Box, NY; Art Gallery of Greater Victoria, BC; India Art Summit, Delhi; Aicon Gallery, NY; and the Mattress Factory, Pittsburgh.

-Bahl is a founding artist member of SAVAC (South Asian Visual Arts Centre) and ZEN-MIX 2000: Pan-Asian Visual Arts Network in Toronto.
-From 2012-16, she served on the Board of Directors for the South Asian Women’s Creative Collective in NYC.
-She has also received a number of visual arts production grants and fellowships for independent projects and artistic collaborations.
+Bahl has also worked with numerous arts organizations as an educator, curator and arts programmer.
+She is a founding artist member of SAVAC (South Asian Visual Arts Centre) and ZEN-MIX 2000: Pan-Asian Visual Arts Network in Toronto.
+She was the inaugural director of SAVAC from 1997-1999, and has also served on the Board of Directors for the South Asian Women’s Creative Collective in NYC, and Mercer Union Gallery, A Space Gallery and SAVAC in Toronto.

-She has also worked with a number of arts organizations as an educator, curator and arts programmer.
-She is currently teaching at Saint Francis College and has previously taught at the University of Toronto, Ontario College of Art and Design University, Alfred University, Pratt Institute and Vermont College of Fine Art.
+Bahl is currently teaching at Saint Francis College in Brooklyn, and has previously taught studio art, art theory and art history at Bard Microcollege, University of Toronto, Ontario College of Art and Design University, Alfred University, Pratt Institute and Vermont College of Fine Arts, amongst others.